JizongL/EDUBlog/_posts/2019-01-28-form-input-html-css.md

  <input type="tel" pattern="[0-9/-]*" name="phone" id="phone" placeholder="888-888-8888" title="A typical U.S. phone number" required/>
  ```

  The main difference between the `placeholder` and `value` attributes is that the value attribute value text stays in place when a control has focus unless a user manually deletes it.

  [value vs placeholder](https://codepen.io/shayhowe/pen/lHnFm)

+ `required`
+Validation also occurs specific to a control’s type.
+For example, an `<input>` element with a type attribute value of email will require not only that a value exist within the control, but also that it is a valid email address.

 ### Type